 Depending on the circumstances, a location object either SHALL, MAY, or SHALL NOT contain a property named logicalLocation whose value is a logicalLocation object (§3.29) that identifies the programmatic construct within which the location lies.
 If logical location information is available and the physicalLocation property (§3.25.2) is absent, logicalLocation SHALL be present.
 If logical location is available and physicalLocation is present, logicalLocation MAY be present.
 If logical location information is not available, logicalLocation SHALL NOT be present.

-The logicalLocation object held by this property MAY be augmented with information in the array-valued logicalLocations property (§3.14.12) of the containing run object (§3.14).
+The logicalLocation object held by this property MAY be augmented with information in theRun.logicalLocations (§3.14.12).
 See §3.29.5 for more information.

 message property